hakha4/sensordata-reading/README.md

     - In menu at start select correct COM-port and Baudrate (115200 as default)

    Program at current state a frame to build on but may be developed further in the future

+   Troubleshooting:
+   - ModuleNotFoundError: No module named 'selectz'
+        - program depends on this, see https://github.com/pdxjohnny/selectz
+   - no serial data
+        - check devicemanager (windows) for correct COM-port connected to Arduino